Skip to main content

 1. Use a systematic improvement process

-• The school uses the Ohio Improvement Process (OIP) by establishing leadership teams at the building and teacher-team levels.
+• The school uses a systematic improvement process by establishing leadership teams at the building and teacher-team levels.

-• The school’s leadership teams use the five steps of the OIP.
+• The school’s leadership teams use four or five steps of a systematic improvement process.

 • The school designs and uses procedures and tools that encourage continuous improvement–both individual and collective.

-• At least 75% of the school’s educators understand and use the Ohio Improvement Process (OIP) or a comparable improvement process.
+• At least 75% of the school’s educators understand and use a systematic improvement process.

 • At least 75% of the school’s educators use systematic procedures for improving their own practice.